MailOnline/state-keeper/README.md

     });

-In this example I am listening to 2 different video players so that I have available a state that is the combination of them.
+In this example I am listening to 2 different video players so that I have available a state that is the combination of both.
 The word "timer" in the constructor map is reserved.

 Timer
 -----